JuliaGraphics/Luxor.jl/docs/src/index.md

 # Basic drawing

-The underlying Cairo drawing model is similar to PostScript: paths can be filled and/or stroked, using the current graphics state, which specifies colors, line thicknesses and patterns, and opacity.
-You modify the drawing space by transforming/rotating/scaling it.
+The underlying Cairo drawing model is similar to PostScript: points are added to paths, paths can be filled and/or stroked, using the current graphics state, which specifies colors, line thicknesses and patterns, and opacity.
+You modify the drawing space by transforming/rotating/scaling it before you add graphics.

 Many drawing functions have an *action* argument.
 This can be `:nothing`, `:fill`, `:stroke`, `:fillstroke`, `:fillpreserve`, `:strokepreserve`, `:clip`.
 The default is `:nothing`.